About the National Pollutant Release Inventory

 The National Pollutant Release Inventory (NPRI) is Canada's legislated, publicly-accessible inventory of pollutant releases (to air, water and land), disposals and transfers for recycling.

 - Information reported by facilities and published by Environment Canada under the authority of Sections 46 – 50 of the Canadian Environmental Protection Act, 1999 (CEPA 1999); and

 - Comprehensive emission summaries and trends for key air pollutants, based on facility-reported data and emission estimates for other sources such as motor vehicles, residential heating, forest fires and agriculture.

-For the latest reporting year, 7,708 facilities reported to the NPRI on more than 300 listed substances.
+For the latest reporting year, close to 8000 facilities reported to the NPRI on more than 300 listed substances.
 Comprehensive air pollutant emission summaries and trends were compiled by Environment Canada for criteria air contaminants (the main pollutants contributing to smog, acid rain and/or poor air quality), selected heavy metals and persistent organic pollutants.

 - Date modified: